Drug information

 What is erythromycin?

-Erythromycin is an antibacterial prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of several infections caused by certain types of bacteria, such as certain respiratory tract infections, skin infections, and sexually transmitted infections.
+Erythromycin is an antibacterial prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of several bacterial infections, such as certain respiratory tract infections, skin infections, and sexually transmitted infections.
 Erythromycin is also FDA-approved to prevent rheumatic fever (a complication of untreated strep throat or scarlet fever) and bacterial endocarditis (a type of heart infection).

 Some bacterial infections can be opportunistic infections (OIs) of HIV.
 An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo What is an Opportunistic Infection? fact sheet.